-This month I’ve been giving you a little insight into my life as a Personal Trainer.
+This month I’ve been giving you a little insight into my life as a Personal Trainer, which includes how to meal prep.
 One thing I try and do each week is plan in advance what I am going to eat.
 This means I can be super organised, saving time and money.
 Here are my top tips on how to meal prep like a pro, and I’ve included my weekly meal planner which you can download to use yourself!

 – Fail to prepare, prepare to fail!

 Write out what you’ll be eating and when!
+This will massively help you how to meal prep.
 I use my food planner (DOWNLOAD HERE) to plan for the week ahead.
 Once you’ve decided what you’ll be eating, be sure to make a shopping list of everything you need!

 Once you’ve done your shopping, you can make your life easier by doing some batch cooking, and freezing portions for later in the week.
 Make sure you have set aside some time to do meal prep.
 I like to cook up a big batch of quinoa and roast some vegetables to mix with it.
 This means I have something on hand to have with meat I cook, or to mix into a salad.
 It lasts a few days in the fridge so will get me through the beginning of the week on a healthy note.
 The rest of the week I tend to cook as I go, making enough one evening to have for my lunch the next day (and for my hubby too!).